cyberbotics/webots/docs/discord/technical-questions.md

 Several computation (like the main viewpoint movements) are computed thanks to this vector.

-One thing to know is that the the WorldInfo.gravity-vector should be changed accordingly.
+One thing to know is that the the WorldInfo.gravity vector should be changed accordingly.

 All our assets support to be rotated.